CapMousse/Graph.js/README.md

 Graph.js can be easily extended to do anything you want.
 You just need to use standard object inheritance to make it work.

-Here is an example to make a dot cloud graph:
+Here is some examples of customisation:

+### Cloud of dots

 ```javascript
 function DotCloudGraph () {